ahsanali2009/Booked/README.md

    - Hover over the bookmark you want to delete and click the **Delete** button next to it.
    - Confirm the deletion when prompted.

-## UI Design
-The extension features a clean and minimalistic user interface:
-- A simple input form for creating new bookmarks.
-- A searchable list view of saved bookmarks.
-- Clear delete buttons and intuitive navigation.

 ## Contributing
 If you’d like to contribute to the development of this extension, feel free to fork the repository and submit a pull request.